 Hop to your recycling bin – but don’t just throw everything in.
 Here’s our tips for Easter recycling and beyond.

-The Easter festivities are upon us, so your house might soon be full of Easter egg wrappers and boxes, and everything in between.
+With Easter right around the corner, your house might soon be full of Easter egg wrappers and boxes, and everything in between.

 Easter egg foil